Do You Need A Gum Graft Before Or After Invisalign?

 dentist showing to patient x-ray result

-That’s why it’s so important to make sure you have healthy gums before getting braces.
+That’s why it’s so important to make sure you have healthy gums before getting braces or Invisalign.
 A periodontist will check for any signs of disease or infection and provide a thorough exam of your mouth.
+You might need a proper treatment plan tailored just right based on what they find during this initial visit.

 Periodontics and orthodontics